Should I have knee surgery for meniscus tear?

 Arthroscopic meniscus surgery leads to a three-fold increase in the need for knee replacement

-Earlier this year, doctors in the Netherlands published their findings in the medical journal Osteoarthritis Cartilage:
+In 2017, doctors in the Netherlands published their findings in the medical journal Osteoarthritis Cartilage: (6)

 - “In patients with knee osteoarthritis, arthroscopic knee surgery with meniscectomy is associated with a three-fold increase in the risk for future knee replacement surgery.”